What Exactly Does A Cruise Ship Photographer Do?

 Above all, you gain experience in a commercial photographic environment.

-Being a cruise ship photographer is not for everyone.
-It cannot really be regarded as a career either.
+Being a cruise ship photographer is not for everyone and it cannot be regarded as a long-term career.
 However, as a training ground for the arena of professional photography, it can be a very worthwhile pursuit even if you just do it for one year.

 - Putting Together a Photography Portfolio – It Really DOES Matter How You Do it

 - A Quick Guide to Fill In Flash – Great Tips to Help You Out